markwalet/environment-manager/README.md

 ```

 ### Available methods
-Below yo8u will find every available method and its underlying class.
+Below you will find every available method and its underlying class.
 These methods can be called on the `Environment` class itself and the `EnvironmentBuilder` you get when mutating the environment.

 Method  |  Returns
 ------------- | -------------